geraldabrhm/Algeo02-20116/README.md

 ## How To Run
 1. cd src
 2. env\Scripts\activate (activate virtual env)
-3. pip install
-4. py server.py (open in localhost:5000)
+3. py server.py (open in localhost:5000)

 ## How To Run SVD in backend
 1. cd src